jason-fox/fox.jason.readthedocs/README.md

 # Usage

-Like any other transform, when invoked directly, the prettier requires an input document
+Like any other transform, when invoked directly, the readthedocs transform requires an input document

 ### Creating a ReadtheDocs Project from DITA content